Brampton: Education

 The Algoma University at Brampton School of Business & Economics offers courses at Market Square Business Centre, 24 Queen Street East.
 The closest universities to Brampton (offering a wider range of programs) include York University in north Toronto and University of Toronto Mississauga.

 Along with that, Sheridan College's Davis Campus is another major public higher education institution serving Brampton which also has campuses in Oakville and Mississauga.
 In 2017, Davis added the Skilled Trades Centre, for training in skilled trades and apprenticeship programs, previously offered in Oakville.

-A plan by Ryerson University, in partnership with Sheridan College was to establish a new campus in Brampton with a goal of opening in 2022 with $90 million in funding offered by the provincial government in April 2018.
-On 23 October 2018 however, the new Provincial government (elected in June) withdrew the funding for plans such as this, effectively cancelling the project.
-In 2022, the university, now renamed as Toronto Metropolitan, announced plans to open a medical school in Brampton.
-Brampton City Council gifted the university the Bramalea Civic Centre and most of the land it resides for this purpose.
+A plan by Toronto Metropolitan University, in partnership with Sheridan College was to establish a new campus in Brampton with a goal of opening a new medical school.
+In September 2025, Toronto Metropolitan University (TMU) officially opened its School of Medicine in Brampton, the first new medical school in the Greater Toronto Area in over a century.
+Designed by Diamond Schmitt Architects in consultation with Indigenous-owned firm Two Row Architect, the school welcomed its inaugural cohort of 94 undergraduate medical students, selected from more than 6,400 applicants.

 Brampton also has many private post-secondary institutions offering vocational training including Springfield College Brampton, CDI College, TriOS College, Academy of Learning, Evergreen College, Medix College, CIMT College, Torbram College, Bitts International Career College, Canadian College of Business, Science & Technology, Hanson College, Queenswood College B, H & T, Flair College of Management and Technology, Sunview College, and College Of Health Studies.

 Two main school boards operate in Brampton: the Peel District School Board, which operates secular anglophone public schools, and Dufferin-Peel Catholic District School Board, which operates Catholic anglophone public schools.
 Under the Peel District School Board, the secondary schools are Bramalea, Brampton Centennial, Central Peel, Chinguacousy, Fletcher's Meadow, Harold M. Brathwaite, Heart Lake, Louise Arbour, Mayfield, North Park, Judith Nyman, Sandalwood Heights, Turner Fenton, David Suzuki, Castlebrooke Secondary School, and Jean Augustine, one of the newest.
 A total of 85 elementary and middle schools feed these high schools in the city.

 Under the Dufferin-Peel Catholic District School Board, the secondary schools are Cardinal Leger, Holy Name of Mary, Notre Dame, St. Augustine, St. Edmund Campion, St. Roch, St. Marguerite d'Youville, St. Thomas Aquinas, and Cardinal Ambrozic.
 A total of 44 Catholic elementary and middle schools feed these high schools in the city.

 The Conseil scolaire Viamonde operates secular Francophone schools serving the area.
 The Conseil scolaire catholique MonAvenir operates Catholic Francophone schools serving the area.